 Women’s meaningful participation in peacemaking: Modalities and strategies across tracks

-This event brings together leaders working to promote peace in the MENA region for a timely discussion to explore good practices on modalities and strategies to secure women’s meaningful participation in peace processes in the MENA region.
+This panel discussion is a Geneva Peace Week event that brings together leaders working to promote peace in the MENA region for a timely discussion to explore good practices on modalities and strategies to secure women’s meaningful participation in peace processes in the MENA region.

 Full details ▼